pfertyk/blog/content/003-crystal-vs-real-life.md

 canvas.width.times do |x|
   canvas.height.times do |y|
     color = canvas[x, y]
-    g = 0_u32
+    grayscale = 0_u32
-    g = (g + color.r + color.g + color.b) / 3
+    grayscale = (grayscale + color.r + color.g + color.b) / 3
-    canvas[x, y] = StumpyPNG::RGBA.from_gray_n(g, 16)
+    canvas[x, y] = StumpyPNG::RGBA.from_gray_n(grayscale, 16)
   end
 end

 StumpyPNG.write(canvas, "output.png")
 ```

-Some issues:
+I know that grayscale conversion is a bit more complicated than the average
+value of all 3 colors, but this filter was supposed to be a simple test of Crystal.
+The code works, but there are some issues:

-* the first line uses the name of the library, but makes available the name of the class;
+* in the first line I included the name of the library (`stumpy_png`),
+but that allowed me to use the name of the class (`StumpyPNG`),
-this seems to be inconsistent (at least for the Python developer, who import exactly the thing that
+which is a bit inconsistent (at least for a Python developer, who imports exactly the thing that
 can be used later)
-* the code is still a bit verbose
+* the code is still a bit verbose (this particular library doesn't provide a way to apply a function
+to each pixel)
+* I had to manually declare the type of the grayscale color variable (`0_u32`),
+otherwise the value was incorrect for bright colors (apparently Crystal cannot
+automatically choose the type that will hold the result)
-* I need to create a new color each time I change the value
+* I need to create a new color each time I change its value (this is again the
+limitation of stumpy_png)

+So, the high-level syntax in this case was a bit of a disappointment.
+The program looks better than the one written in C, but I expected more.

 ## Performance

-So, the high-level syntax in this case was a bit of a disappointment.
 But what I really wanted is performance!

 ```